 Smart Groups are, well, smart.

-Sophisticated algorithms analyse the distribution of the photos you’re currently viewing, even if you have filters applied.
+Sophisticated algorithms analyze the distribution of the photos you’re currently viewing, even if you have filters applied.
 By studying the gaps between photos as well as the ranges, the Smart Groups system creates sensible groupings that you can adjust with a simple swipe.

 The Grid View updates live and remembers your position, no matter how many photos are in the collection you’re working on.